-The Strengthening People-centered Accessibility, Respect, and Quality (SPARQ) project is designed to improve the quality of maternal and reproductive health care for women in India and Kenya.
+The Strengthening People-centered Accessibility, Respect, and Quality (SPARQ) project aims to improve the quality of people-centered care for maternal health and reproductive services in India and Kenya.

 Questions about the program should be directed to Program Manager, Sun Cotter.